Table of contents: Cars with 4-cylinder engine ↓ Cars with 5 or 6 cylinder engines ↓

 The gearbox no longer shifts automatically.

-You can get under way from the 3rd gear.
-When more traction is needed (e.g. in mountains, driving with a trailer) you can start moving when the control lever is in the position "1".
-After driving off, move the lever again manually to the position "2", "3" or "D".
-This will only engage 3rd gear.
-Cruise Control and Electronic Reverse Interlock are disabled during emergency operation.
+You can start off from 3rd gear.
+If you need more traction (for example, in the mountains, when driving with a trailer) you can start moving with the control lever in position "1".
+After starting off, manually move the lever back to position "2", "3" or "D".
+In this case, only 3rd gear will be engaged.
+The cruise control system and the electronic reverse gear lock are disabled when operating in emergency mode.

-After that, the control lever can be moved to other positions.
+After this, the control lever can be moved to other positions.
 However, in any position (D, 3, 2, 1) only 2nd gear will be engaged.
-Cruise Control and Electronic Reverse Interlock are disabled during emergency operation.
+The cruise control system and electronic reverse gear lock are disabled when operating in emergency mode.

 Automatic transmission control lever locks

-When the ignition is on, the control lever is locked in the position "R" And "N".
-To move it out of these positions, press the brake pedal.
-This prevents inadvertent engagement of the drive gear and spontaneous movement of the vehicle from a standstill.
+When the ignition is on, the control lever is locked in the "P" and "N" positions.
+To move it from these positions, press the brake pedal.
+This prevents the inadvertent engagement of the drive gear and the spontaneous movement of the car from the spot.

-At speeds of approx. 5 km/h and above, the control lever is automatically released when it is in position "N".
+At speeds of approximately 5 km/h and above, the control lever lock in the "N" position is automatically released.

 Blocking the ignition key from being removed from the lock

-After switching off the ignition, the key can only be removed from the lock when the control lever is in the position "P" (parking lock).
+After turning off the ignition, the key can only be removed from the lock when the control lever is in the "P" position (parking lock).

-After removing the key from the lock, the lever is locked in position "R".
+After removing the key from the lock, the lever is locked in the "P" position.